RamGI55/ClassAssignment/Nov22_Assignment/RPG_shopsystem/RPG_shopsystem/readme.md

 Item parameters for connected to the other classes.

-# Player.cpp
+#Player.cpp

 Main featurers for the players.
+It contains the Hp, Mp, and Armor Hp data,

 #Classes
-Assult : High HP, highest ATK, Slowest SPD /n
+Assult : High HP, highest ATK, Slowest SPD
-Caster : Lower HP, Support role set,  ++ Resist on the negative effects. /n Wizard : Lowest HP, High EVD, + resist of the negative effects. /n Rogue : Highest consist of the melee attack. +benefit in in field. /n Striker : Multiple target attacks /n
+Caster : Lower HP, Support role set,  ++ Resist on the negative effects.
+Wizard : Lowest HP, High EVD, + resist of the negative effects.
+Rogue : Highest consist of the melee attack. +benefit in in field.
+Striker : Multiple target attacks
-Sensei : Hard Caster, Call the students in his/her demand, bare min. attacks. /n
+Sensei : Hard Caster, Call the students in his/her demand, bare min. attacks.